jsdom/jsdom/Contributing.md

   -v, --verbose    show all tests that are being run
 ```

-So e.g. use `npm test -- -s console` to run the console-related tests.
+So e.g. use `node ./test/runner -s console` to run the console-related tests.

 ### Writing or importing tests